himefei/LifAi2/README.md

-# 🪄 LifAi2 is an OLLAMA-Powered Python App
+# 🪄 LifAi2 is an Local LLM powered (Ollama and LM Studio) Python App

 ### A hub to invoke various AI tools including writing improvements, spell checking, translation, prompt editing, AI chat and more.